 Accounts of the Korean prison guards are not absent in the Western literature on the history of Western Prisoners of War in Asia.
 Memoirs of American POWs who survived the hardship of forced labor (especially of the building of the notorious Burma-Thailand railway) have left us with numerous anecdotes of their interactions with Korean prison guards.
 In their memoirs, Korean guards are most typically depicted as cruel and brutal.
 Some give a psychological analysis of the Korean brutality, arguing that “[the Korean guards]’d been under the thumb [of the Japanese] so long, when you’d give them a little bit of authority, they took advantage of it.
 They thought authority meant to beat people… They had some treacherous ways of punishing people.”8 Others show raw prejudice against Koreans, calling them “purely amoral coolie vermin… brutal by nature as well as by orders.”
 9

 Despite the large number of the Korean war criminals and the Western accounts on them, the attention to the issue in Korean academics has been scarce.
-Both the source of the difficulty that Korean scholars have in facing the issue is generated from and the ultimate narrative that they employ are determined by the characteristics of the movement to “set history straight,” which has directed society’s attention to the legacies of the Japanese colonial rule.
+This is because the movement to “set history straight” has created a class-based dichotomy between collaborators and victims, as well as focused on the implications on postwar development of South Korea.

 Korean Collaborators and War Criminals in the Movement to “Set History Straight”